zumasys/docs/site/rover/release-notes/web-1-0-18/README.md

   - Issue with saving customers in General Tab has been resolved.

 - **Sales Opportunities**
-  - Closing sales opportunties after making changes now reverts back to the original record.
+  - Closing sales opportunities after making changes now reverts back to the original record.

 - **General**
   - Dates have been updated to work in Firefox browser.